cs1302uga/cs1302-minesweeper-alpha/README.md

 ### Using `printf` for Padding

-You can use `%Nd` or `%Ns` to set the amount of padding that is used by `printf` and `String.format}.
+You can use `%Nd` or `%Ns` to set the amount of padding that is used by `printf` and `String.format`.
 For example, consider the following method, which you are free to use (included in `src/cs1302/game/MinesweeperUtility.java`):

 ```java